Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This guide contains uses for Listerine mouthwash.
 This oral health product can be used in a variety of ways for personal health and around the house.

 I bought a cinnamon mouthwash thinking I would like it but didn't.
 I ended up adding some it to my liquid hand soap.
-I also added some of it to my mint mouthwash to mask the bitter taste and use it so it wouldn't go to waste.
-It turned the mouthwash purple of course (which was interesting to look at) and helped the taste considerably!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.